 Artist Statement:

-From a young age, I liked to be locked into my dreams—though perhaps "nightmares" is a better word.
+From a young age, I was drawn to dreams-though perhaps "nightmares" is a better word.
 Their haunting, dystopian storylines fascinated me as I tried to uncover their archaic meanings of the collective unconscious.
 I made a habit of drawing them each morning.
 While the habit faded, the dreams never left.
 Over time, they evolved into nightmarish artworks reflecting the "algorithm ghetto"—an AI-powered, technocratic system rapidly encircling us.
 This system profoundly shapes how we think, behave, and assign value.

 My work investigates the tension between classical values, imagery, and symbolism, and the contemporary mindset shaped by algorithms.
 These systems compromise our natural connection to the past and blur our instinctive grasp of truth.
 As the digital reality’s invisible walls—walls constructed by social media and machine-driven processes—are steadily closing in our perceptions of freedom, responsibility, and individuality are distorted.